veteransaffairscanada/vac-benefits-directory/README.md

 | `BROWSERSTACK_ACCESS_KEY`    | run tests on Windows via BrowserStack                                                                        | locally              |
 | `STAGING`                    | `true` = pull data directly from airtable, `false` = pull data from data/data.json                           | production / locally |

-Note that CDS docker images are public, so you should not put any sensitive (ie write) keys in the docker image.
+Note that VAC docker images are public, so you should not put any sensitive (ie write) keys in the docker image.

 ### Adding a new environment locally (OS X)